LLNL/Silo/docs/Chapter2-Section8.md

 `nvalues` | Returned number of total values in the compound array.
 `datatype` | Datatype of the data values.
 One of the predefined Silo data types.

+#### Returned value:
+DBInqCompoundarray returns zero on success and -1 on failure.
 ### `DBGetCompoundarray()` - Read a compound array from a Silo database.

 #### C Signature